 Fault Cause Remedy Heater does not ignite Temperature sensor on operating unit or remote sensor defective Pull out plug on operating unit.
 The heater then works without thermostat.
-Contact the customer service as soon as possible Boiler empties, safety/drainage valve has opened Internal temperature below 3 °C Heat inside Safety/drainage valve cannot be closed Temperature at sa- fety/drainage valve below 8 °C Heat inside Fan wheel runs noisily or not steadily Fan wheel is soiled Contact Truma service department None of the LEDs comes on, device is switched on, operating voltage is con- nected Automatic restart is blocked, e.g. following an interruption of the power supply Reset the device (switch off, wait 5 seconds, switch on again) After switching on (winter and summer operation) none of the LEDs comes No operating voltage Check 12 V battery voltage, load battery if necessary on Check all electrical plug connectors Appliance fuse or vehicle fuse defective Check appliance fuse vehicle fuse and replaces and replaces are considered to the constant of the co After switching on, the green LED comes on but the heater does not work The temperature set on the control unit is below room temperature Set a higher temperature on the control unit
+Contact the customer service as soon as possible Boiler empties, safety/drainage valve has opened Internal temperature below 3 °C Heat inside Safety/drainage valve cannot be closed Temperature at sa- fety/drainage valve below 8 °C Heat inside Fan wheel runs noisily or not steadily Fan wheel is soiled Contact Truma service department None of the LEDs comes on, device is switched on, operating voltage is con- nected Automatic restart is blocked, e.g. following an interruption of the power supply Reset the device (switch off, wait 5 seconds, switch on again) After switching on (winter and summer operation) none of the LEDs comes No operating voltage Check 12 V battery voltage, load battery if necessary on Check all electrical plug connectors Appliance fuse or vehicle fuse defective Check appliance fuse or vehicle fuse and replace if necessary After switching on, the green LED comes on but the heater does not work The temperature set on the control unit is below room temperature Set a higher temperature on the control unit